spiffe/java-spiffe/java-spiffe-provider/README.md

 #### Accept all SPIFFE IDs

 By default, only the SPIFFE IDs defined in the property `ssl.spiffe.accept` are accepted for a TLS connection.
-Thus if the property is empty or not defined, no SPIFFE ID will be accepted.
+Thus, if the property is empty or not defined, no SPIFFE ID will be accepted.
 To accept all SPIFFE IDs it should be used the property `ssl.spiffe.acceptAll` and set as `true` in the Security properties file: